ibexa/documentation-user/docs/site_organization/working_with_page.md

 As an administrator, you can define which page blocks elements are available for an editor in the page edit mode.

-Go to the Content Type you want to edit.
-In the **Field definitions** section, click **Landing page** tab.
+Go to the Content Type that you want to edit.
+In the **Field definitions** section, click the **Landing page** tab.
 Expand the **Select blocks** section, and select page blocks.

 ![Page blocks](img/select_page_blocks.png "Select page blocks")

-To confirm changes, click **Save**.
+To apply changes, click **Save**.

 Now, only selected page blocks are available in the edit mode.

 ![Elements menu](img/page_blocks_toolbar.png "Elements menu")

 !!! caution
-    Deselecting blocks will hide any related blocks inlcluded in the Landing page.
-To publish the Page, a user will have to delete these blocks from the Landing Page.
+    When you deselect blocks, any related blocks that are included in the Landing page hide as well.
+    To publish the Page,
+    a user has to delete these blocks from the Landing Page.

 !!! caution "Add new blocks"
     If a [developer creates a new block](https://doc.ibexa.co/en/latest/extending/extending_page/) and you want to make it available in the editor mode, you must select it manually in the **Select page blocks** section.

 ## Configure preferred edit mode

-As an administrator, you can set the edit mode which will be launched when an editor starts editing the Page.
+As an administrator, you can set the edit mode that is launched when an editor starts editing the Page.

-Go to the Content Type you want to edit.
+Go to the Content Type that you want to edit.
 In the **Field definitions** section, click the **Landing page** tab.
 Expand the **Select Editor launch mode** section, and select from the available options.

 ![Editor launch mode](img/select_editor_mode.png "Select Editor launch mode")